34R4F4/simple_shell/Concepts/README.md

    - `path`: The path to the file or directory whose accessibility is being checked.
    - `mode`: The access mode indicating the type of accessibility check.
 It can be a combination of the following flags:
 	* R_OK: Check if the file is readable.
 	* W_OK: Check if the file is writable.
 	* X_OK: Check if the file is executable.
 	* F_OK: Check if the file exists.

+ Return:
+	 0	success
+	-1	fail

 ---